jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 In Python, if something walks like a duck and quacks like a duck, it's a duck.

-In our ultimate vision, you don't verify code.
+That's our ultimate vision for software: you don't verify code.
 You verify behavior.
-If the graph shows the software does what you need, that's all you need to know.
-The implementation is irrelevant, it's the trivial compiled artifact nobody needs to read.
-That's "duck software".
+If the graph shows the software does what you need, i.e. expresses the right intent, enforces the right rules, then the implementation is irrelevant.
+It's the compiled artifact that nobody needs to read.

+We're not there yet.
+Nobody is.
+But every layer of abstraction in computing history looked impossible until it didn't - and then it looked inevitable.
+Assembly to C. C to Python.
+Python to prompts.

+The next layer is the meaning layer.
+The decoded, shared, living representation of what software actually does and why.

-And that, is what we are building for the future.
+That's what I call "duck software".
+And we are building it now.